-A copy of the Eagle Scout Application and how to fill it out and an Eagle Scout Rank Application Checklist is on the Troop's web site.
+A copy of the Eagle Scout Application and how to fill it out and an Eagle Scout Rank Application Checklist is part of this packet.
+The form must be printed two-sided on one sheet of paper.
+Or, you can use this form as a practice form, and your EA can provide you the official form for your final application.
 This is where the Paper Trail that you kept earlier will come in handy.
 When filling in your elective merit badges, place them in order of date received, not alphabetical order.
 These will then correspond directly to ranks earned.
 When the above steps are completed, present them to your EA for review.
 Once the EA has approved everything, you are ready for your Scoutmaster Conference.